Anusha-me/bitcoin-price-prediction-lstm/READ.md

 📘 Bitcon_explaination.pdf        # Explanation of methodology and code
 📦 requirements.txt                # Required Python libraries
 🧠 model_summary.txt               # Architecture and training process
+📊 Bitcon_Research_Dataset.xlsx    #Cleaned and interpolated dataset of Bitcoin stock prices from 2017 to 2024 (no weekends), used for LSTM training.

 README.md                          # Project overview (this file)